Universal Transient Stability Analysis: A Pre-trained Generative Transformer-Enabled Power System Dynamics Prediction Framework: Introduction

-{ To address these challenges, this study proposes a pre-trained LLM-based universal dynamics prediction framework, TSA-LLM, that formulates multi-variate transient dynamics prediction as a univariate generative sequence prediction task.
-The main contributions are:
+{ To address these challenges, this study proposes a pre-trained generative Transformer-enabled universal dynamics prediction framework, Uni-TSA, that {fundamentally reformulates multivariate transient dynamics prediction as a univariate generative sequence prediction task by leveraging pre-trained generative Transformer parameters whose modality-agnostic sequence feature extraction and temporal dependency modeling capabilities transfer effectively to power-system dynamics (see \ref{Generic Feature Extraction of Transformer Block} for empirical validation).} The main contributions are: